artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 useful error output to stderr if identification fails, but you can also print any useful extra information to stderr if identification succeeds.

-Here's a very simple Python script that identifies files by their file extension:
+Here's a Python script that identifies files by their file extension:

 .. code:: bash